typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ```

 Each step of the comprehension is a small program, and the resulting `program` is a composition of all those small steps,
-which you can still compose with other programs. `IO` values compose.
+which is compositional with other programs. `IO` values compose.

 ### Use pure functions in map / flatMap